warifp/swisstronik-code-challenge-3/README.md

-# Swisstronik Code Challenges 3
+# Swisstronik: Mint 100 ERC-20 tokens

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.